At least two-thirds of technology sector companies that are eligible to claim SR&ED, fail to claim.

 Case and point.
 Every business has an accountant.
 Not every business has an SR&ED Advisor.

-PMCs (Professional Medical Corporations) rarely claim SR&ED, due to incorrect self-disqualification.
-Now that the government is planning to disqualify all of the traditional tax planning strategies typically employed by PMCs, these corporations need to start thinking about SR&ED as an alternative.
+MPCs (Medicine Professional Corporations) rarely claim SR&ED, due to incorrect self-disqualification.
+Now that the government is planning to disqualify all of the traditional tax planning strategies typically employed by MPCs, these corporations need to start thinking about SR&ED as an alternative.

 - Family Doctors that participate in data collection for clinical studies in conjunction with academic institutions may have eligible expenditures.